plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 GDPR is an opt-in law so people need to opt into this type of tracking for advertising purposes and it would be great if Google makes FLoC opt-in rather than opt-out by default.

-## FLoC targets your site visitors even if you don't have any Google Analytics or Google Ads scripts installed on your site
+## FLoC targets your site visitors by default

 The significant difference for site owners is that FLoC, unlike third-party cookies and Google Analytics, allows Google to profile users on any site on the web and not only on sites that integrate Google's products and scripts.